kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 The [Vue Language Tools](https://github.com/vuejs/language-tools) are essential for providing language features such as autocompletion, type checking, and diagnostics when working with Vue’s SFCs.
 While `Volar` powers the language tools, the official extension for Vue is titled `Vue - Official` now on the VSCode marketplace.

+Vue DevTools is designed to enhance the Vue developer experience.
+There are multiple options to add this tool to your projects by [Vite plugin](https://devtools.vuejs.org/guide/vite-plugin), [Standalone App](https://devtools.vuejs.org/guide/standalone), or Chrome Extension.
+Note that The v7 version of devtools only supports Vue3.
+If your application is still using Vue2, please install the v6 version.

 ### 一些 webpack 的配置
 - Webpack 5 boilerplate: https://github.com/taniarascia/webpack-boilerplate
 - Create App: https://createapp.dev/webpack